-Pre-conference workshops offer highly interactive, focused sessions for administrators, educators and policymakers for competency-based, blended and online learning.
+Pre-conference workshops offer highly interactive, focused sessions for administrators, educators and policymakers for personalized, competency-based learning.
 These highly individualized sessions are not included in the conference package and must be registered for separately.

 Space is limited to ensure small group interactions, so be sure to register for the pre-conference workshops early.